davewalker60/pmdup/pages/booking-las-arenas.md

 # Payment

-Pay through PayPal or Venmo, just like we did last year.
-If you can't do either, pay by check.
+Use Wise, Venmo, or PayPal (just like we did last year).
+If you don't do electronic payments, you can mail a US check.

+<span style="color:red">*Your stay is not reserved and your room preference is not prioritized until your $100USD deposit is received.*</span>

-You can pay anytime in 2024, but note, if you wait and the exchange rate drops below 17 pesos/US dollar, we'll need to adjust your price in this way:
+You can pay the balance anytime before Jan 15, 2026, but note, if the exchange rate drops below 17 pesos/dollar before you send your payment:

-- The actual dollar (USD or CDN) price you pay would be determined using the exchange rate at the time you pay.
+* The actual dollar (USD or CDN) price you pay would be determined using the exchange rate at the time you pay.
-- Dollars collected would be converted to pesos at the time collected.
+* Dollars collected would be converted to pesos at the time collected.

 # Cancellation policy

-Full refund with sufficiently-creative excuse, provided there are still people on the waitlist and your room gets filled.
+Full refund (less $100USD non-refundable deposit) with sufficiently-creative excuse, provided there are still people on the waitlist and your room gets filled.
 Cancellation close to retreat time may result in partial or no refund.

 # Questions